 For example, anyone can go to YouTube and start learning how to play the piano or guitar.
 But when things get complicated or hard, they lose motivation and think, “oh, I have learned six chords and now I don't feel like learning anymore because I've learned the song that I wanted.”

 What differentiates them from someone who is super successful is the fact that someone who is super successful has continued to learn more chords, even when they don't necessarily want to.
 They continued to progress and advance and challenge themselves.

-The good news is that habits always get easier with time.
+The good news is that changing or forming habits always get easier with time.
 Habits keep you going when the going gets tough and motivation drops - you just need the discipline to form that habit in the first place.

 Another cool thing about habits is that once they are formed - once they are locked in the neural pathways of your brain - they will start to turn really difficult things that you once struggled with into easy tasks for you!

 For example, you might struggle working out every day.